Bug18/betBot/README.md

 <h3>How to use?</h3>

-- First if you don't have it already, install Firefox and Python
+- First if you don't have it already, install Firefox and Python (Do not foreget to enable "Add to PATH" option when installing Python)

 - Download this repository and unpack it